nerudaj/AppJS/AppJS Core/Readme.md

 ### Modal windows

 An example how to create a modal window was shown before, but one crucial information was ommitted.
 Second argument of `AppJs::OpenModal` method is a function which accepts `AppJsElement` as an argument.
 You can then render anything in that element.
 That element has by default three CSS classes associated to it: `scrollable`, `content` and `modal`.
-Also note that at the point this function will be called, `AppJs` already precomputed optimal font size for text in that modal and you can read it using: `ReadFontSizeCache(0, 0, ID('AppJsModal'))`.
-Since it is precomputed, you can throw in anything as first two arguments and the third one is identifier of your modal window (which is `ID('AppJsModal')` by default).
+Also note that at the point this function will be called, `AppJs` already precomputed optimal font size and is send to your callback function as a second optional argument.

 [Top](#appjs-core---tutorial)